-- The pilot has very little or no forward speed and no wind in his face. - The glider will be fully open but the cells will be bulging in and not out on the bottom surface. - The glider might have a very slow turning sensation. - You will have an increased sink rate.
+- The pilot has very little or no forward speed and no wind in his face. - The glider will be fully open but the cells will be bulging in and not out on the bottom surface. - The glider might have a very slow turning sensation. - You will have an increased vertical descent.

-17.8.2 Exit from parachutal stall
+16.8.2 Exit from parachutal stall